The following are goals that, by consensus of the Faculty, all First Year Seminars should provide students with the opportunity to achieve:

-2. to engage seriously with a scholarly topic (the topic to which one’s seminar is devoted);
+2. to engage seriously with the topic to which one’s seminar is devoted;

-4. to become (with the help of advising) active in exploring academic and professional goals, and to find rewarding ways to participate in intellectual life in the liberal arts.
+4. to become (with the help of advising) active in exploring academic and professional interests, and to find rewarding ways to participate in intellectual life in the Liberal Arts.

-Different seminars may interpret and approach such goals in different ways.
+Different seminars may approach these goals in different ways, and individual seminar instructors may, at their discretion, add further goals.
 In accordance with Goal 1, seminars tend to emphasize academic and intellectual curiosity, generosity, integrity, honesty, and effort in written work, discussion, and oral presentation.
 Seminars may also stress, in their teaching of writing or in their approaches to their topics, the importance of diversity, personal responsibility, and community to intellectual achievement.

 In accordance with Goal 4, First Year Seminar instructors (Middlebury College faculty members) also serve as academic advisers for students until the students select their majors (by the middle of the second year at Middlebury).
 We have found that no one is better equipped to fulfill the role of academic adviser to a new student than a professor who works closely with that student.